-These easy potato pancakes are perfect for breakfast, lunch, supper or as an appetizer.
-Made with leftover mashed potatoes – they have delicious golden edges and are perfect with sour cream!
+Easy potato pancakes are perfect for breakfast, lunch, or as a side.
+They have crispy golden edges and a cheesy center!

 Mashed Potato Pancakes